 I had such grand intentions to write about all the cities I visited while in Europe; to make beautiful lists filled with my favorite cafes in Amsterdam, to make a map and itinerary that followed my road trip through Slovenia and Croatia, to write a post solely dedicated to side-by-side comparisons of what the stalagmites and stalactites in Slovenia’s largest cave system resembled to me (cliffhanger: one definitely looked like tortilla chips in a party bowl).

-It’ll still happen – I will write those posts and more, but I’ve been a smidgeon preoccupied because I started a new job! **celebratory bow*
+It’ll still happen – I will write those posts and more, but I’ve been a smidgeon preoccupied because I started a new job!

 It’s an exciting time to be alive, guys.

 The new job is legitimately perfect for me and – this is going to sound crazy, so bear with me – I actually enjoy going to work and look forward to it.
 I know, I’m blowing your mind right now.
 Say hello to the world’s newest Expedition Specialist!
-I spend my days playing travel matchmaker and basically make travel dreams come true, which is basically my dream come true.
+I spend my days playing travel matchmaker and basically make adventure dreams come true, which is basically my dream come true.
 And yes, I will be going on trips as well in due time.

 I know the best time of year to whale watch and where to find them.
 I know the exact longitude of the Antarctic Circle.
 I know all about our dear friend, Sir Ernest Shackleton, and his grand adventure across Antarctica in 1916 as I’m currently reading Endurance by Alfred Lansing.
 I watched Penguins: Spy in the Huddle on Netflix and you definitely should as well.
 I know all 17 species of penguins, their lifespan, height, weight, color pattern, breeding grounds and mating calls.
-If penguins had social security numbers and phone numbers I’d know those, too.
+If penguins had social security numbers and addresses I’d know those, too.

 Can you tell I’m really jazzed about my job?
 Probably not.
-Just to be sure I’ll reiterate: I LOVE MY JOB AS MUCH AS I LOVE NUTELLA.
+Just to be sure, I’ll reiterate: I LOVE MY JOB AS MUCH AS I LOVE NUTELLA.
 (That’s a lot.)

 As if it wasn’t spectacular enough, our office is close to Alki Beach and there is also a fantastic little coffeeshop we all frequent down the road from us, which I’m quickly learning is both a blessing and a curse.